Outback road in Australia on the way to any of the capital cities including Melbourne.

 Flight on route to Adelaide international airport.

 Adelaide, the capital of South Australia, is located on Gulf St. Vincent.
 Also known as the wine capital of Australia, it has plenty to offer both the domestic and international traveller, which may be why there is such an abundance of cheap flights to Adelaide.
-You can fly to Melbourne from Adelaide and also from Sydney and all capital cities in Australia.
+You can also fly out of Adelaide to a host of international and domestic destinations including flights to Melbourne from Adelaide and also from Sydney and all capital cities in Australia.

 South Australia is home to an astounding 16 wine regions, including the world famous Barossa region.
 There are wine trails and wine tasting journeys for the connoisseur, and music and cultural events throughout the area.